Thalassemias are a group of blood disorders that affect the way the body makes

 gene show no thalassemia symptoms and might not know they're carriers.
 If both parents

 are carriers, they can pass the disease to their kids.
 Thalassemias are not contagious.

 While there are many different types of thalassemias, the main two are:

 Alpha thalassemia: when the body has a problem producing alpha

 When the gene that controls the production of either of these proteins is missing

 or mutated, it results in that type of thalassemia.

-is defective.
-Beta thalassemia can cause anemia ranging from mild to severe and is
+defective.
+It can cause anemia ranging from mild to severe and is most commonly found

-A child can only get beta thalassemia by inheriting it from his or her parents.
+A child can only get alpha thalassemia by inheriting it from his or her parents.